jennysaggesse/alx-system_engineering-devops/0x00-shell_basics/README.md

 this script displays the changing of the working directory to the previous one

-This script displays all the files in the current diretory and the parent of the working directory in long format
+This script displays all the files in the current diretory and the parent of the working directory in long format This script prints thetype of file named iamafile